 An initial diagnosis isn’t always the eventual reality.
 Sheer determination and moxy also factor in.
 Never underestimate moxy.
 It’s fierce.

 Family and friends have also been instrumental by providing us with the support and confidence we’ve needed to see us through challenging times.
 My father-in-law refers to us as, “Team Thornbury.”
 He’s right.
 We are a team.
 We just need jerseys.

 And finally, our community.
 If our child had been born somewhere else, without access to the medical and critical early intervention services we’ve received, I just don’t know…

 ErinoakKids Centre for Treatment and Development is Ontario’s largest Children’s Treatment Centre – serving more than 13,000 children with disabilities and their families each year.
 Their participation in Avery’s development has made a world of difference.

-ErinoakKids works from a family-centred philosophy; their focus is on the strengths and resilience of their clients and their families.
+This development centre works from a family-centred philosophy; their focus is on the strengths and resilience of their clients and their families.
 They have close connections throughout the community, and partner with school boards, other service providers, and hospitals in the delivery of care, including SickKids and Holland Bloorview Kids Rehabilitation Hospital in Toronto.

-Avery’s team of therapists are experts at knowing which toys will develop fine motor skills, or which to use for specific balance and coordination.
+Avery’s therapists are experts at knowing which toys will help develop fine motor skills, or which activities will help with balance and coordination.

 I observe and take photos and try to replicate these activities at home.